-4. ECU SETPOINTS ACCESSED WITH THE AXIOMATIC ELECTRONIC ASSISTANT
+4. ECU SETPOINTS ACCESSED WITH AXIOMATIC ELECTRONIC ASSISTANT

-This section describes in detail each setpoint, and their default and ranges.
-Default values presented in tables are values used when setpoint in question is active.
+This section describes in detail each setpoint, and their defaults and ranges.
+Default values presented in tables are values used when the setpoint in question is active.
 Many of the setpoints are dependent on other setpoints and they may not be active by default.
 Associated Figures show screen capture of initial operation, however some of the setpoints are not in default condition as they are set differently to activate more setpoints for the image.
-The setpoints are divided into setpoint groups as they are shown in the Axiomatic EA.
-For more information on how each setpoint is used by the 7 Input 5 Output Valve controller, refer to the relevant section in this user manual.
+The setpoints are divided into setpoint groups as they are shown in EA.
+For more information on how each setpoint is used by 2BIN-2IN-2OUT, refer to the relevant section in this user manual.